jcooper-korg/AlarmPanel/README.md

 * I have configured the custom card with:
 	* label replacements to use shorter all-caps words for the AWAY, HOME, etc.
 	* confirm\_entities list of sensors, so that it shows "Ready" if they're all off, or "Not ready" if any are on
+	* countdown timer enabled and durations in seconds specified for arming (60) and pending (30) to match the arming_time and delay_time in the manual platform's armed_away config
 * I have set up automations to handle:
 	* turning on/off the green/red LEDs, beeper, and siren based on sensor entity states and the manual `alarm_control_panel` armed/disarmed/triggered state
 	* notifying our iphones when armed / disarmed or when triggered